Investor Profile - CA

 Vikas Patel

-Vikas Patel is a real estate investor and operator based in San Francisco Bay Area, CA. Public filings show activity across 7 properties held through 11 holding companies.
-Recent mortgage relationships include First Citizens Bank, Bank of Hope, and Sterling Bank & Trust.
+Vikas Patel is a real estate investor and operator based in San Francisco Bay Area, CA. Public filings show activity across 27 properties held through 11 holding companies.
+Recent mortgage relationships include First Citizens Bank, Bank of Hope, and Citizens Business Bank.

 Vikas's Activity

-As of December 2025, public records show approximately $64.6M in recorded mortgage exposure linked to this investor across at least 34 mortgage filings and 7 properties held through 11 holding companies.
-Activity appears concentrated in commercial and residential assets recorded between 2010 and 2022.
+As of June 2026, public records show approximately $58.3M in recorded mortgage exposure linked to this investor across at least 27 mortgage filings and 27 properties held through 11 holding companies.
+Activity appears concentrated in commercial and vacant assets recorded between 2017 and 2026.

 Primary Geography